 Combine spices to form the rub.

-Place wings in a container, add and mix rub over chicken.
+Place wings in a container, add and mix rub and olive oil over chicken.

 Let wings rest for at least an hour.

 Heat the smoker or grill to a temperature between 225-250 F.

 Add wood for the smoke to coals.

 Smoke for 2 to 2 1/2 hours, maintaining a constant smoke for at least 1 1/2 hours, the chicken should have an internal temperature of 160.

 Place directly over coals to crisp, approximately 5 minutes each side.

 Remove from heat and let rest for approximately 10 minutes.